christensenjairus/Incrypto/README.md

 * Open a terminal (or powershell) and navigate using `cd` to the Incrypto folder that you've just downloaded.
 Enter it with `cd Incrypto`
 * Run `npm i` to install the node_modules.
 * Run `npm start` to run the app. (this will *not* install it)
+* You may like running `electron .` more, as it will not try to compile it like npm start will.
+You'll need electron installed globally for this.
+Install it with `npm i -g electron` and then `electron .` should work.

 #### To Package & Install Incrypto
 Each operating system (Linux, Windows, MacOS) can compile binaries for their own OS.